 Both searches are timed, and you will see how long it took you to find the cat in both modes.
 While this app is fully classical (no quantum computers are used to run it), we hope this metaphorical approach shows you why quantum computers will be much faster than classical computers for some tasks and will allow us to perform calculations not be possible on classical computers within a reasonable computational time.

-While we created this app as a slow and contemplative experience to explore in deepth New Haven's secrets and learn about quanutm science, with an art style reminding of old timey postcard, bleached by the sun, we noticed at the launch a lot of player tried to find the cat as soon as possible!
+While we created this app as a slow and contemplative experience to explore in deepth New Haven's secrets and learn about quanutm science, with an art style reminding of old timey postcard, bleached by the sun, we noticed at the launch a lot of players tried to find the cat as soon as possible...
+Sowe built a learderboard!

 To be added to the leadership board, send a screenshot of your times to yqi@yale.edu.